-Clearly, it’s not just me who thinks that the modern trainee is bitch-made.
-Ditch your program.
-Dump your coach.
-Forget about whatever Pubmed crap is in vogue these days.
-If you want to know what works, you simply have to look at the pre-internet era, when people relied on their balls and their brains to get jacked as hell, rather than nameless online idiots with less knowledge about training than your average housewife, but a hell of a lot of opinions about it.
-What matters is your mentality- the execution will follow.
+Above all, it’s not just me who thinks that the modern trainee is bitch-made.
+In short, ditch your program.
+Likewise, dump your coach.
+After that, forget about whatever Pubmed crap is in vogue these days.
+If you want to know what works, you simply must look at the pre-internet era, when people relied on their balls and their brains to get jacked as hell, rather than nameless online idiots with less knowledge about training than your average housewife, but a hell of a lot of opinions about it.
+In conclusion, what matters is your mentality- the execution will follow.

 Danny Padilla Workout.
 Musclenet.
 Web.
 23 Dec 2017. http://www.musclenet.com/danny-padilla-workout.html

 Mielke, Myron.
 Rich Gaspari The Dragon Slayer.
 I’m A Bodybuilder.